Joe Casely-Hayford: Career

 Casely-Hayford began producing collections in 1983 under the label name KIT, selling to small specialist fashion stores in London such as Demob in Beak Street, Axiom and New Masters in the King's Road, Chelsea.
-His first collections were made from recycled WWII army tents which were taken apart and then cut into jackets, trousers, skirts and tops.
-After construction, these garments would be industrially washed creating a worn and distressed appearance.
-This look was hugely successful, however, making clothes from used tents was labour-intensive.
+His first collections were made from recycled WWII army tents that were taken apart and then cut into jackets, trousers, skirts and tops.
+After construction, these garments would be industrially washed, creating a worn and distressed appearance.
+This look was hugely successful; however, making clothes from used tents was labour-intensive.

 Casely-Hayford discovered R&J Partington mill in Manchester who were weaving incredibly robust cotton shirting.
 He began making shirts from this fabric.
 A shirt that opened at the front and back became an instant success and launched the Joe Casely-Hayford brand proper in 1984.

-Now selling to international designer stores such as Jones, Joseph and Crolla in London also Susanne Bartsch, Charivari and Bloomingdale's in New York City.
+Now selling to international designer stores such as Jones, Joseph and Crolla in London. also Susanne Bartsch, Charivari and Bloomingdale's in New York City.

 Casely-Hayford was nominated for Womenswear British Designer of the Year in 1989, and also Innovative Designer of the Year in 1991.